How a Persian Carpet Is Made

 Silk – The Pinnacle of Precision

-Often called the queen of fibers, silk allows master weavers to achieve extremely fine knot counts and vivid, luminous detail.
+Often called the queen of fibers, silk allows master weavers to achieve extremely fine knot counts and luminous detail.
+Sourced from silkworm cocoons, its smooth texture and natural sheen make it ideal for carpets of exceptional delicacy.

-Cities such as Kashan, Qum, and Isfahan are celebrated for their silk masterpieces.
+Cities such as Kashan, Qum, and Isfahan are renowned for silk masterpieces.
+Because silk is costly and more delicate, full-silk carpets are typically displayed as art or placed in low-traffic areas.

 Cotton: The Foundation of Stability